bbauska/W3Cx-3of5/README.md

 This input type is very interesting as it provides default validation behaviors:

-If the value entered using a keyboard is not a valid number, or is not in the range defined by the min and max attributes, the field is *invalid* and gets the pseudo CSS class :invalid.
+If the value entered using a keyboard is not a valid number, or is not in the range defined by the min and max attributes, the field is <i>invalid</i> and gets the pseudo CSS class :invalid.

-If the difference between the value you enter and min is a multiple of step, then it gets the CSS pseudo class :valid , otherwise it will be *invalid*.
+If the difference between the value you enter and min is a multiple of step, then it gets the CSS pseudo class :valid , otherwise it will be <i>invalid</i>.
 Example: if min=1 and step=5, the field will be valid with value=1, 6, 11, 16 etc. if min=0, with value=0, 5, 10, 15 etc.

 <b>WARNING 1<b>: <b>Using a step attribute with an integer value will make the arrows increment/decrement the current value with the step value, and [make the input field valid only when ]the difference between the value you enter and min is a multiple of step. <b>